endevver/mt-plugin-related-items/README.md

 * Give the field a **Template Tag** name (ie: "EntryDocumentationPages")
 * Save the field

-On the edit entry screen:
+On the Edit Entry (or Edit Page) screen:

 * Under **Display Options**, select "Documentation Pages" to display the field
 * Enter some tags in the field.